 Federal PLUS Loans

-This loan is for Parents of dependent students.
-The annual loan limits are Cost of Education minus any other aid.
+This loan is for parents of dependent students.
+The annual loan limits are cost of attendance minus any other aid.
 This loan is NOT based on need; however a credit check is performed to consider any adverse credit history.